September 23, 2021 (time tba)

 Interviewed on the Queens of Nimrud by Helen Malko (Columbia University) https://youtu.be/pXLLuJq1FBs

 January 7, 2021

-Archaeological Institute of America (AIA) Annual Meeting (VIRTUAL for COVID-19)
+Archaeological Institute of America (AIA) Annual Meeting (ONLINE)

 “Dr. Al-Gailani Werr and the Iconography of Queen or Goddess on a Seal from the Royal Tombs at Nimrud”

 Personal sentiments and reflections in honor of the late Dr. Al-Gailani Werr and a short academic puzzling over the iconography of queen or goddess on a Neo-Assyrian cylinder seal from Nimrud’s Royal Tombs. https://youtu.be/EMp6g_Sd3QA

 American Schools of Oriental Research (ASOR) Annual Meeting (ONLINE)

 “The Formation and Future of the Canon of Ancient Near Eastern Archaeological Sites and Discoveries”